AssassinUKG/XSSPlayground/README.md

 **Sources**

-Sources- are where XSS payloads are injected to.
+Sources - where XSS payloads are injected to.

 document.url
 document.referrer